 - Guide 1: How to Remove Tonedeaf Backdoor from Windows.

-- Guide 2: Get rid of Tonedeaf Backdoor from Mac OS X.
+- Guide 2: Get rid of Tonedeaf Backdoor on Mac OS X.

-- Guide 3: Remove Tonedeaf Backdoor from Google Chrome.
+- Guide 3: Remove Tonedeaf Backdoor in Google Chrome.

 - Guide 4: Erase Tonedeaf Backdoor from Mozilla Firefox.